jeyzey/appbasky/README.md

 - [License](#license)

 ## Seamless Deployments
 The fastest way for developers to deploy, scale and manage applications with ease on a Kubernetes-based open source platform.
-AppBasky enables developers and engineers to stay more productive with its zero configuration deployments.
+AppBasky enables developers and engineers to stay more productive with its zero configuration deployments. </br></br>Each deployment comes with a unique, shareable URL that remains up-to-date as you work.
 AppBasky helps you prototype new ideas and deliver new applications to production easily.

 ## Turbocharge Build Process
 <img align="left" height="250" width="250" src="media/deploy.png" alt="AppBasky-turbocharge">